usablica/lup/README.md

 **Available since**: v0.1.0

 **Parameters:**
- - targetElement : String or Object
+ - targetElement: String or Object
    Can be both css selector or DOM object

 **Returns:**